Cesar-Carrio/stackSmashing/README.md

 # stackSmashing
-32-bit implementation of a bufferoverflow
+32-bit implementation of a bufferoverflow for linux (ubuntu) distro